 - Comments and Reviews

-So to sum up, AMP for ecommerce is a smart choice as the page speed has become a lot more important than any factor in user experience.
-And when it comes to Google, it has always lifted results that has given better user experience.
+So to sum up, AMP for e-commerce is a smart choice as the page speed has become a lot more important than any factor in user experience.
+And when it comes to Google, it has always lifted results that have given better user experience.